 If you have been diagnosed with peripheral artery disease (PAD), your doctor may recommend angioplasty.
 PAD is a progressive condition caused by plaque buildup that leads to narrowed arteries.
 When arteries are narrowed or blocked by plaque, blood flow is restricted, which means less oxygen and nutrients get through to your muscles.
-PAD can be diagnosed in the arms, but it is more commonly seen in the legs.
+PAD can be diagnosed in the arms but is more commonly seen in the legs.

 You may find it difficult to walk for long periods or exercise due to pain in your legs, which is the most common symptom of PAD.
 The specialists at USA Vascular Centers provide high-quality vascular care, including diagnosing and treating PAD using angioplasty.